fygar256/general-assembler-axx/README.md

 .org 0x800,p
 ```

-From the assembly line. .org changes the location counter value.
-If `,p` is specified, and the previous location counter value is smaller than the value specified by .org, it will be padded to the value specified by .org.
+.org changes the location counter value.
+If `,p` is specified, the previous location counter value is padded to the value specified by .org if it is less than the value specified by .org.

 #### Alignment

-If you specify:
+If the assembly line is specified as

 ```
 .align 16
 ```

-From the assembly line, it will be aligned to 16 (padded with the bytecode specified by .padding up to an address that is a multiple of 16).
-If the argument is omitted, it will be aligned to the number specified by the previous .align or the default value.
+, alignment is done at 16 (pad with bytecode specified by .padding up to an address that is a multiple of 16).
+If the argument is omitted, alignment is done with the number specified by the previous .align or the default value.

 #### Floating point, number notation